Dar3cz3Q-Univeristy/SpatialHashGrids/README.md

 Sample file: [config/config.json](<Spatial hash grids/config/config.json>)

 ### Some config data
-"n" - Number of artifacts
+* n - Number of artifacts
-"d" - The maximum value by which the artifact can move at one time "f" - Number of Jedis
+* d - The maximum value by which the artifact can move at one time
+* f - Number of Jedis
-"h" - Searching radius
+* h - Searching radius

 ## Duration
 The measured search duration will be saved in `logs/` folder.